Noah-Jaffe/CMSC491_BLOCKCHAIN/README.md

     npm run serve

 ### Running the back end tendermint blockchain
-1. Enable indexing in the config.
-Set
+1. Enable indexing in the tendermint config.

         index_all_tags = true